titu1994/tfdiffeq/README.md

 [![Build Status](https://travis-ci.org/titu1994/tfdiffeq.svg?branch=master)](https://travis-ci.org/titu1994/tfdiffeq)

 This project is a fork of [tfdiffeq](https://github.com/titu1994/tfdiffeq) with various modifications.
-The changes include upgrading the codebase to be compatible with TensorFlow 2.2 and the ability to flexibly choose the desired datatype.
+The changes include updating the codebase to be compatible with TensorFlow 2.2 and the ability to flexibly choose the desired datatype.

 ## Notes
 This project was tested with TensorFlow 2.2, and the following changes to the Tensorflow codebase, which may break other code:

 Modify line 419/420 in *tensorflow/python/ops/custom_gradient.py*:

 Old:
   if (variables and ("variables" not in grad_argspec.args) and not grad_argspec.varkw:

 New:
   if (variables and ("variables" not in grad_argspec.args)
       and ("variables" not in grad_argspec.kwonlyargs)) and not grad_argspec.varkw:

 Modify line 1120 *tensorflow/python/keras/engine/training_utils.py*:

 Old:
 if is_binary_crossentropy or output_shape[-1] == 1:
 New: